 “We reviewed the scientific evidence of 100 AI products in radiology and only about a third even have scientific evidence.
 From those papers, most demonstrate the ability to detect or quantify something with a certain performance, but little studies have been done that actually show the impact of that.
 How does that change the judgement of the radiologist?
 How does that influence the patient’s treatment or outcome?
 Do we gain life quality or save money?“

 At Aidence, we are working with partner hospitals to gather data-driven evidence and provide a clear overview of the impact on practitioners, patients and costs.
-We’ve made an important announcement on that recently.
+We’ve made an important announcement about that recently.

 The table below summarises this analysis of the impact of AI clinical applications on the four healthcare value drivers.
 As workflow prioritisation and allocation are anyway done by humans, AI adds little value there.
 AI solutions for the detection of incidental findings and for quantification, on the other hand, can make a difference in medical imaging today.
-For the practitioners, time-saving systems are needed to deal with the high workload, and both these systems can ease the pressure.
+For practitioners, time-saving systems are needed to deal with the high workload,

 What will AI bring next?
 The next logical step would be diagnostics – combining the output of AI with current guidelines to enable the AI solution to return the diagnosis outcome.
 Beyond that, AI can play a role in prognostics.
 More on that in a future article.